charming-art/terminal/README.md

 With the appearance of [Unicode](https://en.wikipedia.org/wiki/Unicode) (including [CJK characters](https://en.wikipedia.org/wiki/CJK_characters) and [Emoji](https://en.wikipedia.org/wiki/Emoji)) and the concept of [Generative Art](http://taggedwiki.zubiaga.org/new_content/0a0de87b1c9b14a3530beac00afcbea2), it is time for us to expand the boundaries of ASCII Art to **Character Terminal Art**, which means using characters(not just ASCII characters) and algorithms to create awesome artworks in the terminal.

-**The biggest benefit of characters is that we can encoding more information for our artworks besides color, which means we can easily express more than traditional styles.**
+**The biggest benefit of using characters is that we can encoding more information for our artworks besides color, which means we can easily express more than traditional styles.**

-For instance, the main task for data visualization is to convey information, and colors do a great job on it.
-But if we extend the concept of color to include character, the character definitely can give extra information which will make the visualization more expressive and impressive.
+Take data visualization as a example.
+A common belief for data visualization is that visual representations should maximize the data-ink ratio and avoid unnecessary decoration as much as possible, and colors do a great job on it.

+But if we extend the concept of color to include character, the character definitely can give extra information which will give the data visualization **memorability**, **aesthetics**, and **engagement** Recently, researchers have started exploring them, and these metrics focus on communication and presentation rather than data exploration and analysis.

 There is a bar chart for mock data about covid-19 virus created by Charming.
 Instead of only using green for the curve, red for the confirm, gray for the dead, it also use 🌈 to express happiness and hopefulness, use 🦠 to strengthen the warning, and use ☠️ to show sadness and fear.
 They are indeed make this chart more vivid and unforgettable.